nolanplatt/SynergyGradeGetter/README.md

 ## Questions
 If you have any questions or requests feel free to contact me.
 My contact info is available on my [website](https://nolanplatt.com).

+## Legal
+SynerGradeGetter utilizes selenium webdriver, an open source tool designed by Google.
+This project utilizes a headless version of selenium, and hence you cannot see the Google Chrome window.
+Its navigation, however, is similar to a human and requests to StudentVue are not made in a harmful manner.
+Furthermore, requests to StudentVue are spread out and hence do not cause stress on the server of Synergy/Edupoint.
+Any requests or questions can be directed to my email at nolanplatt1@gmail.com